grycap/ec3/doc/source/faq.rst

 If you are experimenting problems downloading the private key of your cluster (deployed in Amazon EC2), please, try with another browser.
 The website is currently optimized for Google Chrome.

+**Can I configure software packages in my cluster that are not available in the wizard?**

+You can configure them by using the EC3 `CLI`_ interface.
+Thus, you will need to provide a valid Ansible recipe to automatically install the dependence.
+You can also contact us by using the contact section, and we would try to add the software package you need.

 .. _`CLI`: http://servproject.i3m.upv.es/ec3/doc/ec3.html
 .. _`EC3aaS`: http://servproject.i3m.upv.es/ec3/